zemike47/airbnb-clone-project/README.md

 # airbnb-clone-project

 ## project overview
-#this project is aim to develope airbnb-clone-project like ....
+### this project is aim to develope airbnb-clone-project that clones all functinalites of the bacekend project

+-- it will have database like redis,django,python at the backend